Venn2336/Med-GLIP-5M/README.md

 Large-scale Grounded Dataset"

 ## Dataset Information
+Med-GLIP-5M is a modality-aware grounding framework trained across heterogeneous datasets.
+Rather than relying on explicitly designed expert modules, Med-GLIP implicitly acquires hierarchical semantic understanding from diverse training data — enabling it to recognize multi-granularity structures, such as distinguishing lungs from pneumonia lesions.

 ## Requirement
 To set up the environment of mmdetection, check the official website of [mmdetection](https://mmdetection.readthedocs.io/en/latest/get_started.html)